 In recent years, it has become widely accepted that millions of people worldwide have moderate levels of DA that negatively influence wellbeing and productivity (Cash et al., 2012).
-Around 2015, several apps designed to address this problem appeared in Google Play and the App Store, indicating a growing public demand for technological solutions.
-Although these apps made use of available technology, their design was naïve, informed by the personal experiences of software developers with little understanding of behaviour change principles.
-In the absence of knowledge of the psychological processes involved (e.g. [R3]), such apps could be ineffective, or even increase the amount of time spent online.
+Around 2015, several apps designed to address this problem appeared in Google's Play Store and Apple's App Store, indicating a growing public demand for technological solutions.
+Although these apps made use of available technology, their design did not incorporate any socially-aware computing solutions, and were informed by the personal experiences of software developers with little understanding of behaviour change principles.
+In the absence of knowledge of the psychological processes involved, such apps could be ineffective, or even increase the amount of time spent online.

-In 2018 DARG's work attracted the interest of the CEO of Phone Life Balance, who contacted McAlaney and Ali, proposing a research/design collaboration to develop a new app, SPACE.
-This app would uniquely incorporate DARG's psychological insights into digital addiction, while avoiding ineffective or counterproductive design features present in competing apps.
+In 2018 DARG's work attracted the interest of the CEO of Phone Life Balance, who contacted Ali and McAlaney, proposing a research/design collaboration to develop a new app, SPACE.
+This app would uniquely incorporate DARG's psychological insights into digital addiction, and socially-aware software solutions, while avoiding ineffective or counterproductive design features present in competing apps.

 SPACE was launched in 2017.
-DARG's key evidence-based behaviour change strategies were consolidated into its design, including features to counter social media platform strategies for triggering FOMO, for example, by removing and/or managing large numbers of notifications (Figure 1a).
+DARG's key evidence-based behaviour change strategies were consolidated into its design, including features to counter social media platform strategies for triggering FOMO, for example by removing and/or managing large numbers of notifications (Figure 1a).
 Later, as we continued to work together, we added techniques for using data-based social comparisons aimed at reducing unrealistically low evaluations by users of their engagement compared with their online peers (Figure 1b-d).